aquachris/btplanets/README.md

 - 3D-ish effect (parallax)
 - Faction statistics
 - HPG networks and message path plotting
+- Books guide: Highlight all systems that occur in one of the books

 ## Credits
 The BATTLETECH logo and the faction sigils were created by [Harebrained Schemes](http://www.harebrained-schemes.com).